Stokkseyri is a lovely little village in South Iceland, close to Eyrarbakki village, which I have told you about in another travel blog.

 Stokkseyrarkirkja church

-Stokkseyri is the village here in Iceland, which is often referred to as the museum village due to many of its interesting museums.
+Stokkseyri is the village in Iceland, often referred to as the museum village, due to its many interesting museums.

-Stokkseyri and Eyrarbakki villages are only 7 km apart, and jokingly these towns are often referred to by Icelanders as "Stokkseyrarbakki" as we cannot be bothered to say that we are going to Stokkseyri and Eyrarbakki.
+Stokkseyri and Eyrarbakki are only 7 km apart, and jokingly, Icelanders often refer to the towns as "Stokkseyrarbakki" because we cannot be bothered to say we are going to Stokkseyri and Eyrarbakki.

 The settler Hásteinn (Hallsteinn) Atlason and his sons, Ölvir and Atli, first settled this area.
-They are mentioned in Landnámabók and in Flóamannasaga, which is a very interesting read.
+They are mentioned in Landnámabók and in Flóamannasaga, which is a fascinating read.

 Stokkseyri

-The population of Stokkseyri is only approx. 445, but here you will find a lot of activities, surprisingly so for such a small village.
+The population of Stokkseyri is approximately 535, but here you will find many activities, surprisingly so for such a small village.

-There is a very good restaurant here, Fjöruborðið restaurant, and people come especially there from Reykjavík (65 km) to get lobster soup and visit the museums.
+There is an excellent restaurant here, Fjöruborðið, and people come especially from Reykjavík (65 km) to get lobster soup and visit the museums.

 Vegamót house in Stokkseyri

-There is also a Ghost Museum in the same building and art galleries and art studios, where one can buy handmade Icelandic crafts.
+There is also a Ghost Museum in the same building, as well as art galleries and art studios, where one can buy handmade Icelandic crafts.

 Kayaking in Stokkseyri is very popular

 There are also popular organized Kayak tours, both in the canals and in the sea.
-I will tell you more about a kayak tour my friends joined a little further on in my travel-blog.
+I will tell you more about a kayak tour my friends joined later in my travel blog.

 One of the museums in Stokkseyri is the replica of a fishermen's hut, Þuríðarbúð.